 Note that this is arbitrarily close to 1 as $N_0(\varepsilon)\to\infty$ as $\varepsilon\to 0$.

-\begin{proof}[Proof of Proposition~\ref{MainThmfixedbCE}] The proof of Proposition~\ref{MainThmfixedbCE} is based on the induction.
+\begin{proof}[Outline of proof of Proposition~\ref{MainThmfixedbCE}] The proof of Proposition~\ref{MainThmfixedbCE} is based on the induction.
 Note that the Cantor Set construction can be stopped at a finite stage $\hat{N}$, which is defined by the relation